Jacob Weinberg: Life and career

 Weinberg produced concert versions of his opera The Pioneers at Carnegie Hall in 1941 and 1947, and at the Mecca Temple (now New York City Center) in the 1930s.
 In addition, there was a performance in Berlin, Germany on September 5, 1938, by the Kulturbund, with the soprano Mascha Benya in one of the leading roles.
 It was conducted by violinist and conductor Chemjo Winawer.
 It was performed in a beautiful, huge 3,000-seat synagogue on Prinzregentenstrasse.
-(The Nazi party had banned the performance of Jewish works, even masterpieces, from being performed in a proper concert hall, so it was performed in a synagoguge).
+(The Nazi party had banned the performance of Jewish works, even masterpieces, from being performed in a proper concert hall, so it was performed in a synagogue).
 Two months later this grand synagogue was destroyed on Kristallnacht.
-The artists fled to the US and survived but Kurt Singer, the illustrious head of the Kulturbund, which organized such concerts, could not escape in time and perished in Auschwitz..
+The artists fled to the US and survived but Kurt Singer, the illustrious head of the Kulturbund, which organized such concerts, could not escape in time and was murdered in Auschwitz.

 His many other works include religious Jewish works; he set the Sabbath service to music in several versions.
 These works are still performed at Temple Emanu-el, a prominent Reform synagogue in Manhattan.
 He also composed many non-religious works.
 He was very interested in Lincoln's Gettysburg Address and set it to music for a chorus and in three other non-singing versions.
 Aaron Copland attended one of the Lincoln concerts prior to composing his own Lincoln Portrait.

 He joined the music faculty of the New York College of Music in 1929 where he taught for many years and later joined the faculty at Hunter College.
-Weinberg died of lung disease in New York on November 2, 1956 at the age of 77.
+Weinberg died of lung disease in New York on 2 November 1956 at the age of 77.
 His remains are buried at the Stephen Wise Cemetery in Ardsley, New York.

 Jacob Weinberg's widow, Theresa Bernstein Weinberg, was a brilliant woman who spoke four languages and raised their only child, Walter, when Jacob was pursuing his work.
 After Jacob's death, Theresa donated his music papers to Jacob Michael, the collector and philanthropist, whose foundation, in turn, donated the collection to the National Library of Israel, which is located on the campus of Hebrew University at Givat Ram, in Israel.
-There are over 10,000 pages in this archive which has been carefully curated by its director, Dr. Gila Flam, a distinguished musicologist.
+There are over 10,000 pages in this archive, curated by its director, Dr. Gila Flam, a distinguished musicologist.
 Theresa Weinberg also donated a second large volume of Weinberg's musical scores, personal letters, academic papers, and photos to the archive at the Glinka Museum of Music in Moscow, at 4 Fedeeva St. These papers can be viewed by request.
 Among the Glinka collection are Jacob Weinberg's masterpiece "Sonata for Two Pianos", and "Encyclopedia of Piano Technique, Part I and Part II."
 His papers from his student days at the Moscow Conservatory of Music (1901-1906) are also donated here.